 With the hamstrings, my go-to drill for improving mobility is almost always eccentric isometric RDLs.

-PAILs/RAILs are a mobility technique involving a static stretch for a period followed by hard, intense isometric contractions at end range.
+PAILs/RAILs are a mobility technique involving a static stretch followed by an isometric contractions at end range.
 When performing static stretches, we get the nervous system to relax into new ranges of motion.
 The problem is, the body will easily revert to its previous levels of stiffness.
 By performing these isometric contractions, we can “hit save” on some of the mobility improvements we make.
 These work especially well with the hamstrings.

 Reverse Active Straight Leg Raises

 So many athletes with hamstring tightness lack the pelvis control to actively use their hamstring flexibility.
 Or, as they improve their flexibility, they don’t know how to use to and move through the hips rather than moving through the spine.

 The reverse active straight leg raise combines hamstring flexibility work with the athlete having to control his/her pelvic positioning.
 Making this a great combo for a lot of athletes.

 Band Pullover Straight Leg Raises